craigfrancis/framework/framework/0.1/doc/setup/server/apache.md

 Below are some example configurations for Apache.

-### Uploaded files

-Typically the framework will map the /a/files/ URL to the /files/ folder.
+They include support for [uploaded files](../../../doc/helpers/file.md), where the framework will map the /a/files/ URL to a separate [files](../../../doc/setup/structure.md#files) folder.

-This folder is not touched when uploading changes to the website, as it contains files that are uploaded to the website (e.g. CMS controlled images).

-### Cache busting URLs

-The framework will allow you to include the modifiation time in the URL of images, CSS, and JavaScript files, so the server can then set a long cache time on them with the ExpiresByType rules:
+And [versioning url's on resourses](../../../doc/setup/resources.md#versioning) (e.g. images, CSS, and JavaScript), where the cache headers can be set with:

 	ExpiresActive On
 	ExpiresByType image/gif "access plus 12 months"